wp-plugins/ad-inserter/readme.txt

 *   Header scripts (tab H)
 *   Footer scripts (tab F)

-Wrapping divs for code blocks have 'ad-inserter' and 'ad-inserter-N' classes which can be used for custom styles.
+Wrapping divs for code blocks have 'code-block' and 'code-block-N' classes which can be used for custom styles.
 Class name can be changed in Ad Inserter settings.

 To configure syntax highlighting go to Ad Inserter Settings (tab #) and choose theme.